This will be a short article highlighting my experience as an Angular developer tasking himself with learning React in a month.

 In fact this guy has a lot of great content on YouTube and a cool Boston accent to boot.

 I would also recommend Free Code Camp as they have a tonne of free web content including lots of stuff on React.
 I know there is so much out there, some if it may be better who knows, but at least you have some ideas of where to start looking for paid and free courses.

 So with more work to do on the Redux side, I still wanted to learn one other subject to ensure I could get started in React building my own applications.
 I was going to need to learn routing, luckily Egghead.io had a great course on that.

-This is a great React Router 4 starter course and his teaching style is on point and although fast paced, super concise at the same time.
-I love the way that he takes you step by step through all of the different variations of Links, NavLinks and Router configurations you will need to know.
+This is a great React Router 4 starter course and his teaching style is on point and fast-paced, super concise at the same time.
+I love the way that he takes you step-by-step through all of the different variations of Links, NavLinks and Router configurations you will need to know.

 I have created a repo that uses react-router-dom if you would like to clone it and see how easy it is to use.

 In the end, I not only found a job working with React, but for a company that was also new to the React space and I would be able to join up with them and create content around using React from a beginners level perspective and to grow as a React developer and teach their customers how to use React and their React related component libraries.
 So I get to continue that learning (which does not feel like work to me), take time to learn the bleeding edge of React and also build cool demos and web applications to help others learn and promote our products.
 This company is Progress and I work for their Telerik Team to advocate on behalf of the React community and their KendoReact component library.